 How long will I have access to the Internet?

-Guest users are allotted 60 minutes per day.
+Guest users are allotted two hours per day.
 You may log out after a portion of that time and log back in later in the day to use your remaining minutes.
 Unused minutes do not roll over to a future day.

 You will be logged out automatically if there is no activity for five minutes.

 Will I be warned when my time is about to run out?

 Yes.
 You will also be warned when the library is about to close.
 Guest computers will shut down five minutes before closing time.